memetrollsXD/acfg/README.md

 Manage your configuration files and keep them up to date.

-ACFG detects missing configuration files and creates them from templates.
-It also detects live changes in configuration files and updates them.
+ACFG detects missing configuration keys and creates them from the given default config.
+It can also detect live changes in the config file.

 ## Usage
 Install the package first